amrutprabhu/amrutprabhu.github.io/_posts/2021-07-29-micronaut-jpa-aws-lambda-function.md

 ### Next..

 Now, In this article, we used a single function to add an object to the RDS database.
 But what about cases wherein you would want to add as well as retrieve an object.
-For this, We will be looking into deploying a Micronaut application on AWS Lambda providing PUT and GET capabilities and see its performance. you read my next article "[Micronaut JPA Application Performance on AWS Lambda](/micronaut-aws-lambda-application-for-api-gateway.html){:target="_blank"}"
+For this, We will be looking into deploying a Micronaut application on AWS Lambda providing PUT and GET capabilities and see its performance.
+You can read this in my next article "[Micronaut JPA Application Performance on AWS Lambda](/micronaut-aws-lambda-application-for-api-gateway.html){:target="_blank"}"

 You can subscribe to my newsletter to get an email when I publish my articles